eclipse-glsp/glsp-website-source/content/documentation/rendering/content.md

 <details><summary>Example implementation</summary>

 A common example use case for using a `ForeignObjectView` is to benefit from word wrapping support of HTML to show multiline text box.
-Therefore we would create a custom text node (which extends the `ForeignObjectElement`) which is contained by a parent node (hence we will configure both as node types in the diagram configuration).
+Therefore we would create a custom text node (which extends the `GForeignObjectElement`) which is contained by a parent node (hence we will configure both as node types in the diagram configuration).

 <details open><summary> Java GLSP Server</summary>